Formfeed-UK/nova-breadcrumbs/README.md

 `public static $linkToParent = true|false;`

+#### Disable Parent Breadcrumbs
+Resolving Parent breadcrumbs can be disabled by adding the following static variable to a resource:

+`public static $resolveParentBreadcrumbs = false;`

 #### Extra CSS Classes
 These can be configured globally or chained to the Breadcrumbs class: